olafklingt/MethodController/README.md

 The MethodController (and ObjectController) class provides a flexible interface that helps to link values in datastrutures to views, and keep them updated.

 Some code is directly taken from the CV class but sometimes simplified.
 Because I don't use Groups and NodeProxies myself I didn't implemented support for it.
+But please send me example usecases for which such implementation would be helpful.